On the Wasserstein Geodesic Principal Component Analysis of probability measures

 is a geodesic for $t \in [t_{\min}, t_{\max}]$, provided that $\mathrm{id} + t \nabla f_\psi \in \mathrm{Diff}(\Omega)$ for all $t$ in this interval.
 Equivalently, this condition holds if the Hessian matrix $I_d + t H_{f_\psi}(x)$ is positive definite for all $x \in \mathbb{R}^d$ and $t \in [t_{\min}, t_{\max}]$, where $H_{f_\psi}(x)$ denotes the Hessian of $f_\psi$ at $x$.
 In practice, we enforce this constraint by monitoring the eigenvalues of $I_d + t H_{f_\psi}(x)$ (see Appendix \ref{app:geodesic_param}) and either clipping $t$ or adjusting the interval $[t_{\min}, t_{\max}]$ to ensure that all eigenvalues remain positive.
 This representation enables to sample from the distributions along the geodesic.
 Specifically, given the learned vector field $\varphi_\theta$ and function $f_\psi$, one can sample from $\mu_{\theta, \psi}(t)$ by first drawing $x \sim \rho$ and then applying the transformations $\varphi_{\theta}$ and $\mathrm{id} + t \nabla f_\psi$ sequentially as $ \varphi_\theta(x) + t \nabla f_\psi(\varphi_\theta(x)) \sim \mu_{\theta, \psi}(t). $

-\paragraph{Learning the geodesic components} The first principal component in GPCA minimizes the objective in equation~\eqref{eq:pca_base}.
+\paragraph{Learning the geodesic components} The first principal component in GPCA minimizes the objective in \eqref{eq:pca_intro}.
 The scalar variables $t_i$ specify the projection time of each distribution $\nu_i$ onto the geodesic $t \mapsto \mu(t)$.
-Leveraging the explicit form of Otto's geodesic, \eqref{eq:pca_base} can be reformulated as:
+Leveraging the explicit form of Otto's geodesic, \eqref{eq:pca_intro} can be reformulated as: